janapc/event-tickets/events/README.md

 ## Description

-This API to manage events(concerts, shows, theater) using tokens to access(users api) routes.
+The API to manage events(concerts, shows, theater) using tokens to access(users api) routes.

 ## Requirement